 Celebrate World Refugee Day

 The Office of Social Justice, the Christian Reformed Centre for Public Dialogue, and World Renew invite you and your congregation to recognize World Refugee Day throughout the month of June by celebrating the contributions of refugees to your community and remembering the plight of refugees around the world in prayer and calls to action.
 World Refugee Day is usually marked on June 20, but whenever you choose to celebrate and remember, we hope these resources can be useful to you.
-Sign up to receive this year's toolkit when it's ready here.
+View the toolkit here.

 Advocate for Refugee Resettlement

 It is important for our elected leaders to recognize and uphold refugee resettlement as a crucial response to those fleeing violence and persecution.
 Without support from our elected officials in creating just and welcoming refugee resettlement policies, it is difficult to fulfill our biblical call to welcome the stranger and defend the vulnerable.
 That is why it is so important for people like you to speak up in support of a strong and inclusive refugee resettlement program.

 For advocacy opportunities in the U.S. visit our Action Center here.

 For advocacy opportunities in Canada, visit our partners at Christian Reformed Centre for Public Dialogue.